cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 You can explore the above combined full stack coverage report at the {% url 'coveralls.io/github/cypress-io/cypress-example-conduit-app' https://coveralls.io/github/cypress-io/cypress-example-conduit-app %} dashboard.
 You can also find full stack code coverage in our {% url 'RealWorld App' https://github.com/cypress-io/cypress-realworld-app %}.

-Even if you only want to measure the backend code coverage Cypress can help.
-Read the blog post {% url 'Backend Code Coverage from Cypress API tests' https://glebbahmutov.com/blog/backend-coverage/ %} for the full tutorial.
+Even if you only want to measure the back end code coverage Cypress can help.
+Read the blog post {% url 'Back end Code Coverage from Cypress API tests' https://glebbahmutov.com/blog/backend-coverage/ %} for the full tutorial.

 # Future work